Urology Health - What is Vaginal Fusion and Duplication?

 Some fusion abnormalities can be seen in newborns.
 Lumps in the lower belly, found with a physical exam may signal this problem.
 An ultrasound can show why a lump pushes the bladder forward and the vagina back.

 Some patients with complete duplication and a block are found at puberty.
-A girl can get her period, but she will feel uncomfortable.
+A girl can get her period, but she will feel discomfort.
 At that time a lump in the lower belly can be seen.
 This lump is from the buildup of menstrual fluid in the blocked vagina.

 Treatment